Nevis Radio

-Nevis Community Radio Ltd (Nevis Radio) is a community radio station broadcasting from Fort William in Scotland, serving the communities of Fort William and the surrounding region of Lochaber including Fort Augustus, Mallaig, Glen Coe, Kinlochleven and parts of the Isle of Skye.
-The station broadcasts on 96.6 MHz (Fort William), 97.0 MHz (Glencoe), 102.3 MHz (Skye & Mallaig), 102.4 MHz (Loch Leven), 103.3 MHz (Oban) FM.
-Following the closure of Oban FM in July 2024, the station launched on 21st May 2025 on 103.3 MHz FM The station also transmits live on the internet.
+Nevis Radio is a community radio station based in Fort William.
+It broadcasts to a wide area of the Western Highlands, including Fort William, Oban, Mallaig, Kinlochleven, Glencoe, Strontian, and parts of the Isle of Mull and Isle of Skye.
+The station also streams live on the internet.

-Nevis Radio is a registered charity with OSCR No. SC044464.
+Nevis Radio broadcasts 24 hours a day from the Ben Nevis Industrial Estate in Fort William, with local programming for most of the day, and automated repeats and music service at other times.
+It is a registered charity with OSCR No. SC044464.

+History

-Nevis Radio broadcasts 24 hours a day from its base in the Ben Nevis Industrial Estate, Fort William, with original local programming for part of the day, and automated repeats and music service at other times.
-The station started out in 1992 as Ski FM from the Nevis Range ski resort, keeping skiers up to date with conditions on Aonach Mor.
+Nevis Radio started out in 1992 as Ski FM from the Nevis Range ski resort, keeping skiers up to date with conditions on Aonach Mòr.
 This was then followed by Holiday FM during the summer.
-Those behind the station's trial broadcasts soon realized that Lochaber needed a permanent voice on the radio, and Nevis Community Radio Action Group formed to raise funds to establish a full-time local radio station (this group has now ceased).
+Those behind the station's trial broadcasts soon realized that Lochaber needed a permanent voice on the radio, and Nevis Community Radio Action Group was formed to raise funds to establish a full-time local radio station.

 Nevis Radio was awarded a local commercial radio license for Fort William and Lochaber in 1994, and started full-time year-round operation.
-In 2012, the station successfully applied to Ofcom for relicensing as a Community Radio station.
+The station expanded its coverage area in 1997 by launching relay transmitters, covering Loch Leven, Rannoch Moor and South Skye/Mallaig.
+In 2012, Nevis Radio successfully applied to Ofcom for relicensing as a community radio station.

-In 2008, it also started to provide a 'sustaining service' for Lochbroom FM in the Ullapool area outwith that station's locally produced hours, but this arrangement was suspended after a few months (a replacement service for Lochbroom FM has been provided by Two Lochs Radio since 2012).
+Following the closure of Oban FM in July 2024, Nevis Radio launched in North Argyll on 21 May 2025.

 Events

-Nevis Radio broadcasts from various events in and around its transmission area.
-Annually, the station broadcasts from The Scottish Six Days Trial, during which the breakfast show airs live from the event.
-Nevis Radio also broadcasts coverage of the UCI Mountain Bike World Championships.
+Nevis Radio broadcasts from various events in and around its coverage area.
+Annually, the station broadcasts from the Scottish Six Days Trial, during which the breakfast show airs live from the event.

-Other events include covering various Highland Games, Agricultural Shows, Hustings, Freshers Week at UHI College, Fort William Town Christmas Gathering.

-Plus Live musical gigs throughout the area.

-News, sport, traffic and travel
+Other events include the Argyll Food Festival, Oban and Lochaber Pride, Oban Christmas Lights, and various Highland Games and Agricultural shows.

+Programming

-Nevis Radio broadcasts a national news service from Sky News on the hour, plus local news provided during daytime hours, using unattributed news stories taken directly from local papers the Lochaber Times, & The Press & Journal.
+Nevis Radio broadcasts a national news service from Sky News on the hour, plus local news provided during daytime hours, using unattributed news stories taken directly from local papers the Lochaber Times and The Press and Journal.

-Regular Traffic and travel updates feature during the day.
+Regular traffic and travel updates and What's On's feature during the day.

-Presenters

-Weekday daytime presenter Simon Abberley is the only person remunerated.
-All the other presenters are unpaid volunteers.